 The Ebola epidemic still sweeping through West Africa has proven to be the most devastating single outbreak of the disease in history.
 Médecins Sans Frontières/Doctors Without Borders (MSF)’s West Africa Ebola response started in March 2014, and includes activities in Guinea, Liberia, Mali and Sierra Leone.
 MSF currently employs 225 international and around 2,560 locally hired national staff in the region.
-The organization operates eight Ebola case management centres (CMCs) across the region, providing approximately 650 beds in isolation, and one transit centre.
-Since the beginning of the outbreak, MSF has admitted more than 8,100 patients, among whom around 4,960 were confirmed as having Ebola.
-More than 2,300 patients have survived.
+The organization operates seven Ebola case management centres (CMCs), providing approximately 230 beds in isolation, and one transit centre.

 On March 23, 2015, MSF released Pushed to the Limit and Beyond: A Year Into the Largest Ever Ebola Outbreak, a report looking at the global response to the West African Ebola epidemic.